pbrudny/learning-solidity-2018/README.md

 * user joins paying 0.1 eth and picking number 1-100
 * owner decides when to generate random number (1-100)
 * users who picked generated numbers win
-* 0.5 of the prize is distributed to all winners
+* total prize is distributed to all winners
-* next lottery can start

 ### 07_fundraising
 * fundraising has the goal to reach (amount is set on creation)